Doctors believe they are ‘on the brink of a new class of treatments’ for MS

 The MS Society said trial results are exciting and could represent a turning point in the way MS is treated.

-Doctors in Cambridge believe they are “on the brink of a new class of treatments” for multiple sclerosis (MS) after a trial in patients suggested nerve damage can be repaired.
+Doctors in Cambridge believe they are “on the brink of a new class of treatments” for multiple sclerosis (MS) after a trial in patients suggested nerve damage may be repaired.

 The treatment involves combining the common diabetes drug, metformin, with clemastine, an antihistamine, to help repair myelin.